praveen4g0/umb/ci/README.md

 Downstream CI is configured to provision clusters on PSI and AWS - use PSI whenever possible.
 Please remove your cluster as soon as you don't need it.

-The installed cluster will have both kubeadmin and multiple regular user accounts.
-Login details will be printed at the end of installation log.
-Additionally, the cluster metadata will be uploaded to https://artifacts.tekton.codereadyqe.com/clusters/.

 Display pipeline's description by running `tkn pipeline describe flexy-install -n gitops-ci`.